-Building connections with our stakeholders: we will invest in our communications capacity and expertise to maximise our ability to inform, connect, engage, support, consult, involve, collaborate and empower registrants, service users and carers, and stakeholders.
+stakeholders: we will maximise our ability to inform, connect, engage, support, collaborate and empower registrants, people who use services, carers, and stakeholders.
 The Social Care Council values the contribution of stakeholders and will continue to support and engage all those with an interest in our work to ensure their views are reflected in what we do.